Court of Appeal of Tanzania

 23 May 2024

-Premature judicial finding of sanity denied accused fair hearing; conviction quashed and retrial ordered.
+Premature special finding on sanity deprived the appellant of a fair hearing; conviction quashed and retrial ordered.

 20 May 2024